digital-fabric/papercraft/README.md

 ## Template Logic

-Since P2 templates are just a bunch of Ruby, you can easily embed your view logic right in the template:
+Since Papercraft templates are just a bunch of Ruby, you can easily embed your view logic right in the template:

 ```ruby